davidfeng88/bara/README.md

 \>\> Return to [Implementation Details](#implementation-details)
 #### Business tags
 Businesses and tags (e.g. `Chinese`, `Japanese`, `Nightlife`) have a many-to-many relationship.
 Thus the database has a `taggings` joint table to handle it.
 In the search result entries, the tag links of each business are shown next to its price range (dollar sign).
 Click on the tag link would fire a new search to fetch all the businesses with that tag.

 \>\> Return to [Implementation Details](#implementation-details)
 #### Index map
 The index map is wrapped in a div, which has a `sticky` CSS position property so that when scrolling down the page, the map is always on the page.
-When a business index entry is hovered, the business is *highlighted*, and the corresponding icon on the map should change to a different style.
+When a business index entry (sender) is hovered, the business is *highlighted*, and the corresponding icon on the map (receiver) should change to a different style.
 Instead of passing the highlighted business' id and the `highlightBusiness` action amongst all the relevant components, Redux is used to store the highlight.
 See the graph below for details.
 ```
 SearchContainer
 │ (map highlightBusiness action to props)